12 Crypto Leverage Trading Strategies to Control Exposure

 This means that more traders are looking at the same thing as you are and this means potential momentum in one direction.

-If you are a crypto scalper I would recommend checking the 1-minute, 5-minute, 20-minute, and 1-hour charts to see how the market is lining up for the day.
+For crypto scalpers, check the 1-minute, 5-minute, 20-minute, and 1-hour charts to see how the market is lining up for the day.

 If all of the charts are pointing in the same direction you know you might have a good day ahead of you.

-If you are a day trader that holds positions for an hour or more I would recommend checking the 15-minute, 30-minute, 2-hour, and 4-hour charts to see how the bigger picture looks.
+Day traders holding positions for an hour or more should check the 15-minute, 30-minute, 2-hour, and 4-hour charts to see how the bigger picture looks.

-Don’t bother checking the daily or weekly because that will only show you the overall market trend and that means nothing for a trader who acts on intraday movements.
+Checking the daily or weekly charts is unnecessary for day traders as they only show the overall market trend and that means nothing for a trader who acts on intraday movements.

 You want to see that at least 3 out of 4 charts line up but preferably all of the time frames should be in line.